Amerigroup. An Anthem Company.

 Integrated health care

-Amerigroup Washington, Inc. facilitates integrated physical and behavioral health services as a vital part of health care.
+Wellpoint Washington, Inc. facilitates integrated physical and behavioral health services as a vital part of health care.
 Our mission is to address the physical and behavioral health needs of members by offering a wide range of targeted interventions, education and enhanced access to services to ensure improved outcomes and quality of life for members.
-We work collaboratively with hospitals, group practices, independent behavioral health care providers, community, government agencies, human service districts and other resources.
-This enables Amerigroup to successfully meet the needs of members with mental health and substance use disorders as well as those with intellectual and developmental disabilities.

 Legislation was passed strengthening language for children's mental health care access in SSB 5779, Section 4.